 Information for students from Western Region looking for opportunities in Idaho.

-1) Students from Western IDeA states (Alaska, Hawaii, Montana, New Mexico, Nevada, and Wyoming) interested in visiting and working in Idaho may apply for a 2013 Summer Western INBRE Visiting Fellowship at the University of Idaho, Idaho State University, Boise State University, or Northwest Nazarene University Idaho.
+1) Students from Western IDeA states (Alaska, Hawaii, Montana, New Mexico, Nevada, and Wyoming) interested in visiting and working in Idaho may apply for a 2014 Summer Western INBRE Visiting Fellowship at the University of Idaho, Idaho State University, Boise State University, or Northwest Nazarene University Idaho.

 The Idaho INBRE Program is offering a 10-week fellowship for students interested in biomedical research.
 The Program pays $6,000 to each awarded student to work full-time in an established faculty laboratory at an Idaho institution for the summer.
-In addition to doing guided research, students will attend weekly training and seminar presentations and attend the Annual INBRE Research Conference to present their work in a professional setting.
+In addition to doing guided research, students will attend training and seminar presentations and attend the Annual INBRE Research Conference to present their work in a professional setting.

 The Summer Western INBRE Visiting Fellows program will start on Wednesday, May 28th, and end at the INBRE Annual Research Conference in Moscow, August 4-6, 2014.
 You may also be required to attend 1 day of pre-Fellowship training sessions (May 27, 2014).

 2014 Western INBRE Visiting Fellow application form